UK researchers try to crack genetic riddle of COVID-19

 “Your chance of dying from an infection is very strongly encoded in your genes - much more strongly than your chances of dying from heart disease or cancer,” Baillie said.

-Reporting by Guy Faulconbridge, Editing by Angus MacSwan
+Reporting by Guy Faulconbridge, Editing by Angus MacSwan and Andrew Heavens